Hitokii/Perfect-Number/README.md

 I made this because i had nothing to do...

-it's a simple game !

-the rule are explained in "rules.txt" (they'll show up when you run the code)

 # How to play :

 Open CMD by doing win + r